 Chitkul to Kaza

 Why do I recommend skipping Chitkul?
 Because it is actually a little off the route.
-If you want to cover Chitkul, then from Karcham, it will be a journey of around 80 kilometers to and fro and it will easily take you 5 – 6 hours at least.
+If you want to cover Chitkul, then from Karcham, it will be a journey of around 80 kilometers to and fro, and it will easily take you 5 – 6 hours at least.
 Chitkul to Kaza is a very long ride so there is no way that you can start from some other town, cover Chitkul and be on your way to Kaza.
-Kalpa is merely one hour ride to and from the main highway and can easily be integrated into your itinerary without spending too much time or a night.
+Kalpa is merely one hour ride to and from the main highway and can easily be integrated into your itinerary without spending too much time or the night.

 Shimla to Chitkul

 Shimla to Chitkul is a total of 245 kilometers.
 The journey can easily be completed in a day but you will have to make sure that you started early from Shimla.
 The entire trip by road will take you anywhere between 9 to 19 hours depending on your speed and breaks.
-The good part is that the road is super smooth until Jeori and then a mix of good, average and bad after that.
+The good part is that the road is super smooth until Jeori and then a mix of good, average, and bad after that.

 If you were traveling by public transport, then it can get a little tricky.
 There is no bus that goes from Shimla to all the way till Chitkul.
 But you can easily get a bus for Sangla that starts from Shimla at 6 AM.
 This bus will drop you at Sangla at around 3-4 PM.
 From Sangla then, you will have to find another mode of transport for Chitkul.
 Shared cabs are easily available on the route and you can, in fact, hitchhike as well.